Killing Joke: Reformation and death of Paul Raven (2002–2007)

-Reunion of the original line-up (2008–present)
+Reunion of the original line-up and death of Geordie Walker (2008–present)

 After the death of Raven, the original line-up of Coleman, Youth, Walker and Ferguson reunited.
 Coleman told Terrorizer magazine how the return of Ferguson came up after 20 years of absence:

 Everything came together when we all met at...Raven's funeral.
 It was funny the unifying effect it had on all of us.
 It made us realise our mortality and how important Killing Joke is to all of us.

 They assembled in Granada, Spain, to prepare a world tour consisting of two nights in various capital cities of the world, playing a programme of four complete albums.
 Recordings of the rehearsals were later released as Duende - The Spanish Sessions.
 The first night was dedicated to their first two albums, Killing Joke and What's THIS For...!, while the second night featured large parts of Pandemonium plus some early Island singles.
 The world tour began in September in Tokyo and concluded in Chicago in October.

 An album of radio session recordings, The Peel Sessions 1979–1981, was released in September 2008.
 This was the second time all 17 tracks were released in their live session form.

 The band then appeared at several festivals, including All Tomorrow's Parties, Sonisphere Festival, and Rebellion Festival, headlining the latter.
 They also performed in the Big Top Tent at the 2009 Isle of Wight Festival after being hand-picked by Tim Burgess, frontman for the Charlatans.